L-3 Law Enforcement Psychological Evaluations

 Please note: These services are available to cities, departments, and organizations not directly to individuals.

 Within the public safety hiring process, it is imperative to ensure that those hired are medically and psychologically capable of handling the pressures, stressors, and job demands inherent in this occupation.
 Poor hiring decisions have the potential to drain an agency’s time and resources, but there is also the potential for direct and serious consequences for the individual, fellow officers, the agency, community, and society.
 Our suitability evaluations include: a background assessment, written assessments, psychological assessments and interview, as well as a medical record review.
-Given the complex nature of the collection, analysis, and integration of the psychological information, the psychological evaluation is completed by a trained, qualified, and licensed forensic psychologist.
+Given the complex nature of the collection, analysis, and integration of the psychological information, the psychological evaluation is completed by a trained, qualified, and licensed psychologist.

 Human Performance Assessments